Lisa David

 Development Director

-Becca has been connected to Harlam since she began as a Sharon camper in 1996, and continued as a camper, CIT, and staff member until 2005.
+Becca has been connected to Harlam since she began as a Sharon camper in 1996.
+She continued as a camper, CIT, and staff member until 2005.
 Becca credits her experiences at Camp Harlam for her strong commitment to the Jewish community and Jewish communal work, as well as her own Jewish identity.
 She understands firsthand the magic of camp, and the impact of Camp Harlam in particular, and the role it plays in shaping the lives of campers, their families, and the broader Jewish community.
 She is honored to have the opportunity to play a role in ensuring a successful future for a place she cares about so deeply.

 Becca is the primary leader of Harlam’s extensive philanthropic portfolio and helps ensure that Harlam has the resources needed to provide exceptional experiences to our community.